danielkorg/danielkorg.github.io/README.md

 DVA v2 will be released on November 12, 2019.

+UPDATE: fixing some small issues, will probably move the release to the 13th.

 **January 19, 2019 - - Deep Vocal Attractor (DVA) v2.0**

 v2 is coming soon!